Destinations Greece The Cyclades Mykonos

 Ano Mera + Tourliani Monastery

 The only inland village on Mykonos — 8 km east of Chora, residential, where the real Mykonian life happens when the tourists leave.
 Panagia Tourliani Monastery (17th-century, carved wooden iconostasis, marble bell-tower) is the visit; the village square has two honest tavernas the locals attend.
-Aristotle Onassis is buried just outside the village.
 A half-day pair with a north-coast beach lunch (Panormos or Fokos).

-8 km east of ChoraOnassis gravePair with north-coast lunch
+8 km east of ChoraCarved wooden iconostasisPair with north-coast lunch

 Psarou + Ornos (the polished south)

-The polished south-coast pocket — Psarou has Nammos (the original luxury beach club), Ornos has Santa Marina's private beach and family-friendly water, both within 10 minutes of each other and 10 minutes from Chora by cab.
+The polished south-coast pocket — Psarou has Nammos (the luxury beach-club benchmark, open since 2003), Ornos has Santa Marina's private beach and family-friendly water, both within 10 minutes of each other and 10 minutes from Chora by cab.
 The default south-coast day if you want the photograph and the food and the sand.
 Book sunbeds 1-2 weeks ahead in season.

 Nammos at PsarouSanta Marina at OrnosBook sunbeds ahead